makalin/CBD/README.md

 - **20-30% faster** to parse than gzipped JSON due to no decompression overhead.
 - **Comparable in size** to MessagePack for mixed data but simpler to implement.

-Detailed benchmarks will be added as the project matures.
+Detailed benchmarks are available in the `tests/benchmarks` directory.

 ## Roadmap